 Adam has worked on many of the major U.S. bankruptcies and restructurings over the past 20 years, having represented major parties in interest in LightSquared, Caesars Entertainment, Adelphia, Eastman Kodak, Borders, Capmark Financial, WorldCom, Residential Capital, Caesars Entertainment, Fine Host, Marvel Entertainment, Stations Holdings (f/k/a Benedek Broadcasting), and Trump Entertainment Resorts.

-Adam has been highlighted by The Legal 500 as an “effective and industrious lawyer” in the area of Finance: Corporate Restructuring, recognized in Chambers USA, and ranked as a leading lawyer by IFLR 1000 and Super Lawyers.
+Adam has been highlighted by The Legal 500 as an “effective and industrious lawyer” in the area of Finance: Corporate Restructuring, recognized in Chambers USA and Benchmark Litigation, and ranked as a leading lawyer by IFLR 1000 and Super Lawyers.

 - Harbinger Capital in successfully restructuring its $2 billion investment in LightSquared, including related litigation by Harbinger against Dish Network and the FCC.